icarusfactor/design/README.md

 * Dont have to worry about confusing or overwhelming apllications to do this.

 ### Next Steps:
- I plan to create more templates to pull from, add more fonts to use and add a way to select theme color or background element color changes.
-This needs to be done manually currently in source mode.
+ I plan to create more templates to pull from, the current ones are good and can be used and will add more fonts as well.
+Source mode will still need to be used for big changes and copy blocks or sections.
 Need to add session saving in Design view, currently if you go away from Design mode, it will be gone and will have to start new.
 Would like to add S3 image storage configuration to keep the email small and not have to retype remote locations when adding image URLs.
-Lots of bug fixes and better design flow.
+I will not work on image adding to email itself , this can be done manually using css, but not on my To do list.
+Still lots of bug fixes and better design flowto work on fixing while using the opensource SummerNote editor.

 ### Contact:
 Daniel Yount